glouppe/info8010-deep-learning/lecture5.md

 ## Convolutional networks

-In 1990, LeCun trains a convolutional network by backpropagation.
+In the 1980-90s, LeCun trains a convolutional network by backpropagation.
 He advocates for end-to-end feature learning in image classification.

 <br>